e-veal/splunk-practice-lab/README.md

 # M'BAKU

 This is the configuration for Core Implementation Lab 2
-> Note: Different OS version than actual
+> Note: Different OS version and LDAP server

 ## Build Instructions
 - <font size=3 color=blue>**Add LDAP port 389 to security group**</font>